valdivia4/Deep-Learning-Lunge-Detection/README.md

 which cleans and normalizes the data and saves it .npy format in the created numpy_data directory.

-Next, modify the variables in the data_config.py file to conform to your data.
-This file contains information about the train/dev splits, information about the deployments such as the sampling frequency, and information about the desired padded_window and window sizes for training.
+Next, modify the variables in the data_config.py file to conform to your provided data.

+These variables contain information about the train/dev splits, information about the deployments such as the sampling frequency, and information about the desired padded_window and window sizes for training.

 Then we create the windows used for training the labeling model and the correction model.